Banned Forex Trading Apps in India | RBI Unauthorised Platforms

 But in reality, such apps are not regulated by any of the regulatory bodies; SEBI or RBI in India.

 Among multiple unauthorized trading apps, the major ones are those that allow trading in forex.
-Let’s get into the details to understand the difference between legality & illegal forex trading apps in India.
+Let’s get into the details to understand the difference between legal & illegal forex trading apps in India.

 Understanding the Legality of Forex Trading in India

-In India, SEBI and stock exchanges allow trading in some of the currency pairs, that includes USD, EUR, GBP, & JPY.
+In India, SEBI and stock exchanges allow trading in some of the currency pairs, which include USD, EUR, GBP, & JPY.
 These currency pairs are also traded under strict guidelines and rules.

 RBI Banned Forex Trading Apps